-Q. No Part of DCO Drafting Example (where relevant) Question Applicant's Response The term 'sub-paragraph' is used with both a hyphen connecting the words and in an unhyphenated form, as two separate words.
+Q. No Part of DCO Drafting Example (where relevant) ExA Question Applicant's Response 5.
+Interpretation.
+Art 2 revised dDCO [AS- 005] Definition of "commence" and "commencement" Examples of such issues are provided below (although this is not exhaustive): The term 'sub-paragraph' is used with both a hyphen connecting the words and in an unhyphenated form, as two separate words.
 In appropriate context, the use of 'must' rather than 'will' or 'shall'.
 All references should be genderneutral, as in references to "engineer" in Part 1 of Schedule 13.
-The Applicant has checked the template manual and it appears that 'sub-paragraph' would be preferred.
-The dDCO will be amended accordingly.
-Noted.
-5. Interpretation.
-Art 2 revised dDCO [AS- 005] Definition of "commence" and "commencement" Whilst this is commendably simple and straightforward, is it appropriate throughout the DCO?
+Whilst this is commendably simple and straightforward, is it appropriate throughout the DCO?
 For example, in Requirement 7 there is a reference to "commencement" of the Smart Motorway Project.
 As "commencement" is defined to refer to the authorised development, this does not work.
 Please will the Applicant and the district planning authorities review the DCO carefully for this?
 It may be that the phrase "save where the context indicates otherwise" would assist, but the ExA's current preference is for the individual instances to be checked and rectified.
+The Applicant has checked the template manual and it appears that 'sub-paragraph' would be preferred.
+The dDCO will be amended accordingly.
+Noted.
+Noted.
+The Applicant has reviewed the dDCO in this context and has decided to adopt the suggestion of adding "unless the context indicates otherwise".
+All individual instances throughout the dDCO will be checked in advance of the next submission of Deadline 2.
 6. Art 2 Definition of "maintain" This includes "reconstruct, decommission, demolish, replace or improve".
 That would allow the SRFI or any part to be rebuilt at some stage in the future, which would normally require a new consent/permission.
-It also raises the issue of compliance at that stage with the law on Explanatory Memorandum (Document 3.2)
+It also raises the issue Please refer to paragraph 7.18 of the Explanatory Memorandum (Document 3.2) which explains that the definition of "maintain" is identical to the East Midlands